kaconant/digitalcrafts-lessons/files/Week16/redux.md

 - Redux will capture those actions and call your reducer, which tells redux what the new state should be
 - When the state changes, Redux will call all of your callbacks you subscribed

+# Josh Notes
+- Selector - selects specific data from store
+- Reducer - manipulates the information the selector gives